chenkenbio/TransEPI/README.md

 # Questions
-For questions about the datasets and code, please contact [chenkenbio@gmail.com](mailto:chenkenbio@gmail.com).
+For questions about the datasets and code, please contact [chenkenbio@gmail.com](mailto:chenkenbio@gmail.com) or create an issue.

 # Citation